internet4000/migration-firebase-supabase/readme.md

 ```
 cat input/database.json | jq '.tracks | to_entries | map({id: .key, url: .value.url, title: .value.title, created_at: .value.created})' > input/tracks.json
 ```

-## The users

-To migrate the users and passwords:

-- npm run firebase-login
-- npm run export-firebase-users
-- in the cli (or web interface), get the password hash parameters, save this data in `./input/hash.json`
-- todo: write script that makes a convertion/import to postgresql (supabase)